 As a scientist and naturalist, I am invested in the preservation and, when necessary, restoration of all ecosystems.
 Humans are an integral part of landscapes.
-Human induced influences range from localized disturbances (i.e. deforestation / resource extraction) to global climate change.
+Human-induced influences range from localized disturbances (i.e. deforestation / resource extraction) to global climate change.
 My general research interests investigate practical, ecologically-based methods to assist the recovery of plants, animals, and soils after severe habitat disturbance.
-My current research focus investigates soil biogeochemical cycles, microbes (i.e. fungi and bacteria), and native plants communities.
+My current research focus investigates soil biogeochemical cycles, microbes (i.e. fungi and bacteria), and native plant communities.

 I think of ecological problems and solutions in terms of the big picture concepts.

 Habitat destruction and human influence does not stop at site-specific restoration projects.
 It is crucial to integrate sustainable technologies that reduce human waste and sequester greenhouse gases while creating native habitat.
 Such technologies can include soil amendments (i.e municipal compost, biochar, biosolids) or biotic inoculation (i.e. arbuscular mycorrhizae, n-fixing bacteria, earthworms).
 My research career will incorporate any and all pursuits that speed the recovery of disturbed ecosystems.